denspiro/graph-app/README.md

 # GraphApp

-This is a simple angular app that fetches commits form a provided repository for a provided year and visualise it in a github-kinda calendar.
+This is a simple angular app that fetches commits form a provided repository for a provided year and visualise it in a heat-map calendar.

+You can check the deployed version at https://denspiro.github.io/graph-app/

+# Starting project locally
 ## NPM Install
 Install all npm dependencies `npm install`